Blog

 Currently, finasteride is FDA-approved to treat male pattern baldness, the most common type of hair loss in men.

-Since DHT doesn’t cause these types of hair loss, finasteride isn’t effective at slowing them down, stopping them or reversing their effects.
+Since DHT doesn’t cause these types of hair loss, finasteride isn’t effective at slowing them down, stopping them, or reversing their effects.

-Side Effects of Finasteride for Hair Loss
+Side Effects of Finasteride Pills for Hair Loss

 Like almost all medications, finasteride can cause side effects.
 Most side effects of finasteride for hair loss are generally mild, although some may impact your quality of life.